TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _The EFK Workflow_

-                   Data Sources - (They could be log files, shippers, etc)
+                   Data Sources (They could be log files, shippers, etc)

-                              |
-                              v
+                              ⏬

-                   Fluentd (Data Aggregation and Transformation - Enriching it with metadata, transforming the data into a format suitable for ElasticSerach)
+                   Fluentd (Enriching it with metadata, transforming the data into a format suitable for ElasticSearch)

-                             |
-                             v
+                               ⏬

-                   Elasticsearch (Storage/Index - Storing, indicing the data, --> Search and alaytics engine)
+                   Elasticsearch (Storing, indicing the data)

-                             |
-                             v
+                               ⏬

                    Kibana (Visualization - gaining insights into patterns & trends)